 Maple Syrup: the addition of maple syrup in this cake adds another layer of flavour that works surprisingly well with coffee.
 Omit if you are not a fan of maple or sub with 50ml plant based milk.

 Coffee Emulsion: I adore using emulsions in my baking as they tend to retain the flavour better than regular extracts.
-You could sub with cold espresso coffee (2 tbsps).
+You could sub with cold espresso coffee (2 tbsps) if you prefer.
+I often make this by brewing our favourite coffee pod, measuring out what we need and drinking the rest while I bake.

-Start off by adding 250 grams of plant-based butter, 200 grams of white sugar, 50 ml of maple syrup and four eggs to the stand mixer bowl.
+Start by adding butter, white sugar, maple syrup and eggs to the stand mixer bowl.

-Combine together using the paddle attachment on a low speed.
+Combine using the paddle attachment at a low speed.
 You don’t want to mix it for too long as we want to retain a light fluffy consistency.

 Now let’s add the dry ingredients.
-Half a teaspoon of salt, two teaspoons of baking powder and also 250 grams of cake and pastry flour.
-For flavouring, I’m adding one tablespoon of coffee emulsion.
+Salt, baking powder and cake and pastry flour.
+For flavouring, I’m adding coffee emulsion.
 This will give us that amazing coffee flavour and also a gorgeous rich colour to our batter.

 Let’s Bake

-Divide the cake batter between the two nine inch cake pans.
+Divide the cake batter between two nine-inch cake pans.

 Level everything off with a spatula and then tap your baking pans on the counter a few times to remove any air bubbles.

-The cakes will be well risen, slightly golden and firm to the touch.
-Allow the cakes to cool on a cooling rack for 5 minutes before turning out to cool completely.
+The cakes will be well risen, slightly golden and will spring back in the middle.
+Allow the cakes to cool completely in the pans before turning them out on to a cooling rack.

 Coffee Buttercream Filling

 Once the cake layers are completely cooled, you may level them if desired.
+They usually bake fairly flat so this is a personal preference and I decided to show you the levelling method in case you ever need to use it.
 I like to use a wire cake leveller to level my cakes and use the offcuts to make cake pops (or just eat them with some buttercream).

 Our layers are levelled and ready to stack.

 Attach one cake layer to a serving plate or cake board with a small amount of buttercream.
-Using an offset spatula, spread coffee buttercream all over the layer.
+Using an offset spatula, spread coffee buttercream all over the top of the first layer.
+Don’t worry if you get crumbs in the buttercream at this stage – no one is going to see it until it’s cut and they just want to eat the cake at that point!

 Flavour Options